 How To Deal With the Speed Praying Group

 I suspect that all of this is affirming what your heart is already telling you.
 So, what to do about the group?
 If I were you I would continue attending the group but once you get the mysteries and other prayers memorized and demonstrate a regular commitment to the group after months of faithful participation, volunteer to lead for one or all of the mysteries for that day.
 Don’t preach to them or express your frustration, instead, gently and patiently lead.
 In the mean time, spend a good deal of time praying for all hearts in this situation (including yours).
 Humility is critical in situations like this.

-When your turn comes, let them know that you plan to use the method encouraged by Blessed John Paul the II in the letter ROSARIUM VIRGINIS MARIAE (you might also want to send this or some summary out to the group a few weeks before the scheduled time).
+When your turn comes, let them know that you plan to use the method encouraged by [St.] John Paul II in his apostolic letter Rosarium Viriginis Mariae (Rosary of the Virgin Mary) – you might also want to send this or some summary out to the group a few weeks before the scheduled time.
 Here he encourages an approach that mitigates “vain repetition” and offers and approach that is far more meditative and Christ-centered.
 The basic idea is that it offers up a number of elements for meditation and slows the pace down significantly.
 Whether or not you are able to implement this approach with your group, you will likely find it very enriching to your private vocal prayer.

 Art for this post whether it is possible to pray at the speed of light: Seraphym Designs: Photography used with permission of Arasely Rios.